-Tom Mix's movie career spanned twenty-six years from 1909–1935.
+Tom Mix’s movie career spanned twenty-six years from 1909–35.
 At various times he was under contract with the Selig Polyscope Company, Fox Film Corporation, Film Booking Office, Universal, and Mascot.
-In all, he made 336 feature films, produced 88, wrote 71, and directed 117.
-Tom made only nine sound feature films and the 15-chapter serial Miracle Rider.
-Tom Mix's movies were famous for quick action and daredevil stunts.
-Tom and his horse, Tony, performed their own stunts.
-Tom was a superb athlete and kept himself in good physical condition.
+In all he made 336 feature films, produced 88, wrote 71, and directed 117.
+Mix made nine sound feature films and the fifteen-chapter serial Miracle Rider.
+His movies were famous for quick action and daredevil stunts.
+Tom and his horse Tony performed their own stunts.
+Mix was a superb athlete and kept himself in good physical condition.
 He pioneered many of the early movie stunts.
 No trick cameras or fake scenes were used because of the limited shooting budgets.

-Misinformation and lore seems to abound about Tom Mix.
-Some of the stories were created as publicity for the studios, others Tom himself spread and from there the stories multiplied until the truth became hard to find.
+Misinformation and lore seem to abound about Tom Mix.
+Some of the stories were created as publicity for the studios, others Tom Mix spread himself, and from there the stories multiplied until the truth became hard to find.